Chipata: Rail

 An extension of the Sena railway, connecting the city of Chipata to the territory of Malawi (via Mchinji) was opened in August 2011.
-Chipata will now act as the Zambian railhead and entry point from Malawi and beyond.
+Since then, Chipata acts as the Zambian railhead and entry point from Malawi and beyond.
 In the pipeline since 1982, the short link, about 35 km, provides a through-route for rail traffic from Zambia via Malawi to the Indian Ocean deep-water port at Nacala in Mozambique.
 The route and alignment of the line has been laid out, including the site of Chipata station and the basic station building.

-The route will provide an alternative to two existing rail routes to the Indian Ocean, at Dar es Salaam and Beira.
-In 2015 it was proposed to build a rail link to Serenje, a small town on the TAZARA Railway line.
+The route provides an alternative to two existing rail routes to the Indian Ocean, at Dar es Salaam and Beira.
+In 2015 it was proposed to build a rail link from Chipata through Petauke to Serenje, a town on the TAZARA Railway line.